-Kurdish Forces Ask Trump to Prevent ‘Catastrophe’: Syria Update
+Turkish Warplanes and Artillery on the Attack: Syria Update

 Juncker Calls on Turkey to Stop Operations (6:20 p.m.)

 European Commission President Jean-Claude Juncker, speaking to the European Parliament, urged Turkey to stop its military incursion into Syria.
 “I call on Turkey as well as on the other actors to act with restraint and to stop operations already as we are speaking,” Juncker said.
-“This military action is not leading to good results and we have to bring this to the attention of our Turkish friends.”If the plan involves the creation of a so-called safe zone, don’t expect the EU to pay for any of it,” Junker, who said he was speaking in his personal capacity, told lawmakers.
+“This military action is not leading to good results and we have to bring this to the attention of our Turkish friends.

+“If the plan involves the creation of a so-called safe zone, don’t expect the EU to pay for any of it,” Junker, who said he was speaking in his personal capacity, told lawmakers.

 Although the operation is not expected to have any immediate impact on Turkey’s sovereign ratings, it raises risks for Turkey’s currency and balance of payments, S&P Global Ratings said in a report published after the incursion began.
 Potential consequences of the operation could include retaliatory attacks in the region including on Turkey’s tourism infrastructure, the agency said.